 - Temporary event permits: This includes ‘Single Event’ and ‘Temporary Beer’ events

-Fee: The fee varies according to the classification of activity like liquor license fee for a full service restaurant comprises of the following:
+Fee: The fee varies according to the classification of activity.
+For example, liquor license fee for a full service restaurant comprises of the following:

 - Initial fee – $2,200